Takadagawa stable

+As of May 2026, the stable has 19 active wrestlers.

 History

 In 1998, the Japan Sumo Association board election nominated Takadagawa as trustee.
 However, he did not follow the Takasago clan's candidacy and ran for office by himself, causing a dispute.
-Takadagawa was excommunicated from the ichimon and the stable became independent.
-As he was approaching the mandatory retirement age, Maenoyama handed over control to Futagoyama stable's former sekiwake Akinoshima in 2009, as Akinoshima had dissension with the head coach at his stable.
-In 2011, the stable joined the Nishonoseki ichimon ending nearly thirteen years of non-alignment with an ichimon.
+Takadagawa was excommunicated from the and the stable became independent.
+As he was approaching the mandatory retirement age, Maenoyama handed over control to Futagoyama stable's former Akinoshima in 2009, as Akinoshima had dissension with the head coach at his stable.
+In 2011, the stable joined the Nishonoseki ending nearly thirteen years of non-alignment with an ichimon.